starfi5h/DSP_Mod/SampleAndHoldSim/README.md

 On the other hand, it doesn't have much improvement with early game <4 developed planets.
 Higher Ratio = more performance, less accuracy.
 Choose based on your tolerance for "spiky" behavior.
 For example, if your "Planet Factroy" takes 80% of the time, then setting ratio to 20 will make about 4x UPS.
+Adjust the ratio to have stable 60 logical frames per second.
+It's recommended not to set it above 100.

 | Aspect | Ratio 10 | Ratio 20 |
 |--------|-----------|-----------|